-From the policy standpoint, we never share any code unless it’s an open source code or link to the published work.
-Some of you might wonder why we need to know all of them or what exactly is the meaning of each term.
-We have gathered all the information at one place i.e. in this blog post.
+From a policy standpoint, we never share any code unless it’s open-source code or a link to the published work.
+Some of you might wonder why we need to know all of them or what the exact meaning of each term is.
+We have gathered all the information in one place, i.e., in this blog post.

 Machine Learning at a Glance

-The landscape of Artificial Intelligence as it stands today, gravitating more towards machine learning and deep learning.
-Machine learning of today is helping the organisation to devise a strategy to move the forward with a focus on the company’s most pressing points i.e. on its business & revenue growth.
-As on date supervised learning is the king or have kind of monopoly in machine learning domain but with advancements of machine learning towards deep learning, days are not far when unsupervised learning will become far more important or only success factor in the future.
+The landscape of Artificial Intelligence as it stands today gravitates more towards machine learning and deep learning.
+The machine learning of today is helping the organization devise a strategy to move forward with a focus on the company’s most pressing points, i.e., its business and revenue growth.
+To date, supervised learning is the king or has a kind of monopoly in the machine learning domain, but with advancements in machine learning towards deep learning, the days are not far away when unsupervised learning will become far more important or the only success factor in the future.

 - The explosion of big data

 - Hunger for new business and revenue streams in this business shrinking times

 - Advancements in machine learning algorithms

 - Development of extremely powerful machines with high capacity & faster computing ability

 - Fast storage capacity available at extreme low cost